seisman/SACTools/README.md

 - sac2col: Convert a SAC file to a one/two column table
 - sacch: Change the values of selected head fields
+- saclh: List the values of selected head fields